golemfactory/golem-docs/src/pages/docs/creators/ray/setup-tutorial.md

 python3 simple-task.py
 ```

-This particular script shows information about the cluster it is being run on, and also visualizes the number of tasks run on different nodes.
+This particular script shows information about the cluster it is being run on and also visualizes the number of tasks run on different nodes.

-Once you ensure the app works, you can feed it to your Ray on Golem cluster
+Once you ensure the app works, you can feed it to your Ray on the Golem cluster

 ```bash
 # Run some ray-based code (that knows *nothing** about Golem) - this will either: